timescale/docs/timescaledb/how-to-guides/troubleshoot-timescaledb.md

 diagnostic information about your setup.
 If you need more guidance, you can join the support [slack group][slack] or post an issue on the TimescaleDB [github][].

-## Common Errors
+## Common errors

-### Error updating TimescaleDB when using a third-party PostgreSQL admin tool.
+### Error updating TimescaleDB when using a third-party PostgreSQL admin tool

 The update command `ALTER EXTENSION timescaledb UPDATE` must be the first command executed upon connection to a database.
 Some admin tools execute command before